ydFu/kubespray/README.md

 ## Requirements

-- **Minimum required version of Kubernetes is v1.22**
+- **Minimum required version of Kubernetes is v1.22**.
-- **Ansible v2.11+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**
+- **Ansible v2.11+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**.
 - The target servers must have **access to the Internet** in order to pull docker images.
-Otherwise, additional configuration is required (See [Offline Environment](docs/offline-environment.md))
+Otherwise, additional configuration is required (See [Offline Environment](docs/offline-environment.md)).
 - The target servers are configured to allow **IPv4 forwarding**.
 - If using IPv6 for pods and services, the target servers are configured to allow **IPv6 forwarding**.
 - The **firewalls are not managed**, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should disable your firewall.
-- If kubespray is ran from non-root user account, correct privilege escalation method should be configured in the target servers.
+- If kubespray runs from non-root user account, correct privilege escalation method should be configured in the target servers.
 Then the `ansible_become` flag or command parameters `--become or -b` should be specified.

 Hardware:
 These limits are safe guarded by Kubespray.
 Actual requirements for your workload can differ.
 For a sizing guide go to the [Building Large Clusters](https://kubernetes.io/docs/setup/cluster-large/#size-of-master-and-master-components) guide.

-- Master
+- Control Plane
   - Memory: 1500 MB
 - Node
   - Memory: 1024 MB